This page outlines requirements for the degree in Politics (BA, Politics). Students can also study this subject as a

 self-designed major (BA or BS, Liberal Arts).

-For worksheets earlier than 2011, please see your academic advisor.
+For worksheets for years earlier than 2011, please see your academic advisor.

 Students must take one course in three of the following four subfields:*

 U.S. Politics, which focuses on the politics of the United States and the Americas in domestic and global context.

 Comparative Politics, which examines the politics of one or more countries or alternate units of analysis through a comparative lens.